Set-Rationalizable Choice and Self-Stability: Preliminaries

 \section{Preliminaries}

-We assume there to be a universe~$U$ of at least three \emph{alternatives}.
-Any subset of~$U$ from which alternatives are to be chosen is a \emph{feasible set} (sometimes also called an \emph{issue} or \emph{agenda}).
-Throughout this paper we assume the set of feasible subsets of~$U$ to be given by~$\fone(U)$, the set of finite and non-empty subsets of~$U$, and generally refer to finite non-empty subsets of~$U$ as feasible sets.
+Let~$U$ be a universe of \emph{alternatives}.
+Throughout this paper, we assume the set of \emph{feasible subsets} of~$U$ to be given by~$\fone(U)$, the set of finite and non-empty subsets of~$U$.
 Our central object of study are \emph{choice functions}, \ie functions $S:\fone(U)\rightarrow \fone(U)$ such that $S(A)\subseteq A$ for all feasible sets~$A$.